Lucy (2014 film): Graphic novel and future

 Hollywood journalist Nikki Finke reported in a July 2014 post on her film industry blog that: "In August, a Lucy graphic novel will be released online with four chapters appearing every other day for one week."
 The first chapter of the semi-animated graphic novel was published on the international version of the movie's official website and features the same story material as seen in trailers with picture elements that move as scrolling takes place.

 In an April 2014 WonderCon interview, Besson was asked about the possibility of a Lucy sequel and stated, "With Lucy, you'll see the end of the film.
-I don’t know how we can make a sequel, but if the film is huge, then I will think about it."
+I don't know how we can make a sequel, but if the film is huge, then I will think about it."
 In August, while promoting the film in Taipei, where scenes were shot, Besson commented further about the possibility of a sequel: "I don't see how we can do one.
 It's not made for that.
 If I find something good enough, maybe I will, but for now I don't even think about it."
 In June 2015, it was reported that a sequel was in development.
-In October 2017, it was rumored that Besson had completed the script, but on 5 October he announced on his Facebook page that he is not working on a sequel for Lucy.
+In October 2017, it was rumored that Besson had completed the script, but on 5 October he announced on his Facebook page that he was not working on a sequel for Lucy.

 On October 31, 2022, a spin-off series was announced to be in development by EuropaCorp and Village Roadshow with Freeman in talks to reprise his role.